 Overall, I say start with getting a basic policy.
 First check if your job offers it.
 If not, or if you work for yourself, check out Freelancers Union for a very inexpensive group policy (you can become a member for free) or Low Load Insurance Services to get a quote for an individual policy.
 I like them because their agents are all salaried, so they’re not paid for how many policies or the size of the policies they sell.

 RENTERS/AUTO/HOMEOWNERS: Insurance that covers your stuff is also called property & casualty insurance (if you want to feel fancy about it).
 If you are renting an apartment, get renter’s insurance PLEASE!
 It’s so cheap ($20-$25/month) and covered tens of thousands of dollars worth of your stuff.
+If you are researching how to buy a house you should look at home insurance options as well.

 If you have auto insurance, check with your insurance carrier to see what it would cost to add renter’s insurance.
 Because you’d be packaging two policies, I’ve seen the discount cover the entire cost of renter’s insurance and you’re basically getting tons more insurance for the same amount of money.